boazbk/tcs/lec_06_loops.md

 Superficially this looks like a very different definition than [TM-def](){.ref} but it is simply a different representation of the same concept, just as a graph can be represented in either adjacency list or adjacency matrix form.

 One difference is that Sipser considers a  general set of states $Q$ that is not necessarily of the form $Q=\{0,1,2,\ldots, k-1\}$ for some natural number $k>0$.
-Sipser also restricts his attention to Turing machines that output only a single bit and therefore designates two speical _halting states_:  the "$0$ halting state" (often known as the _rejecting state_) and the other as the "$1$ halting state" (often known as the _accepting state_).
+Sipser also restricts his attention to Turing machines that output only a single bit and therefore designates two special _halting states_:  the "$0$ halting state" (often known as the _rejecting state_) and the other as the "$1$ halting state" (often known as the _accepting state_).
 Thus instead of writing $0$ or $1$ on an output tape, the machine will enter into one of these states and halt.
 This again makes no difference to the computational power, though we prefer to consider the more general model of multi-bit outputs.
 (Sipser presents the basic task of a Turing machine as that of _deciding a language_ as opposed to computing a function, but these are equivalent, see  [decidablelanguagesrem](){.ref}.)

-Sipser considers also functions with input in $\Sigma^*$ for an arbitrary alphabet $\Sigma$ (and hence distiguishes between the _input alphabet_ which he denotes as $\Sigma$ and the _tape alphabet_ which he denotes as $\Gamma$), while we restrict attention to functions with binary strings as input.
+Sipser considers also functions with input in $\Sigma^*$ for an arbitrary alphabet $\Sigma$ (and hence distinguishes between the _input alphabet_ which he denotes as $\Sigma$ and the _tape alphabet_ which he denotes as $\Gamma$), while we restrict attention to functions with binary strings as input.
 Again this is not a major issue, since we can always encode an element of $\Sigma$ using a binary string of length $\log \ceil{|\Sigma|}$.
 Finally (and this is a very minor point) Sipser requires the machine to either move left or right in every step, without the $\mathsf{S}$tay operation, though staying in place is very easy to emulate by simply moving right and then back left.